R. E. Clements

-Ronald Ernest Clements (born 1929) is a British Old Testament scholar.
+Ronald Ernest Clements (27 May 1929 – 2 April 2024) was a British Old Testament scholar.
 Clements was a fellow of Fitzwilliam College and Lecturer in Old Testament Literature and Theology at the University of Cambridge, before becoming Samuel Davidson Professor of Old Testament at King's College London.

+Life

+Clements was born on 27 May 1929.
+He was educated at Buckhurst Hill County High School in Essex, Spurgeon's Baptist College, Christ's College, Cambridge (BA, MA and DD), and Sheffield University, and was an assistant lecturer and lecturer at the University of Edinburgh before taking up a position as lecturer at Cambridge in 1967.